 This year when we decided to make some homemade treats to include in the baskets, I knew that Reese’s Peanut Butter Eggs were on top of the list!

 It seemed like sensible logic to me.
 I knew that it would be extremely difficult to make our own jelly beans, and I would never be able to replace the cute little Peeps chicks and bunnies that we all love so much.

-So I adapted a chocolate and peanut butter ball recipe that I have been making for years into the most amazing Reese’s peanut butter eggs.
+So I adapted my chocolate and peanut butter ball recipe and my chocolate covered peanut butter filled pretzels recipe into the most amazing Reese’s peanut butter eggs.

 Tips to making homemade Reese’s peanut butter eggs

 1. It is important to let the inside peanut butter mixture set and get hard before dipping it in the chocolate.
 Otherwise, the peanut butter will fall apart while coating it in the warm, melted chocolate.

 It is best to let the inside filling chill in the freezer for at least an hour prior to coating.
 You can even let it chill overnight if you want to make it ahead of time.

 2. For best results, add a coating agent to the milk chocolate chip morsels.
 If you don’t, the chocolate will melt in your hands almost immediately when you pick them up.

 I have always used baking paraffin shavings to add that shiny layer of coating.
 Just take a block of baking paraffin and use your potato peeler to slice thin layers into the chocolate while it melts.